knightworlds/Raydium-Volume-Bot/README.md

 # Raydium Volume Bot

 Welcome to the Raydium Volume Bot!
 This innovative tool is designed to automate trading activities on the Raydium platform, increasing volume and liquidity by distributing SOL to multiple wallets for continuous buying and selling.
 It offers a range of powerful features to optimize trading efficiency and market impact.
+And add feature to boost volume in Marketplace.

 ## Key Features